Raney-org/mkdocs-material/docs/code/README.md

 ## Polyiso pieces cut list

+### Per panel, I need the following

 - Two pieces that are 52.5 inches by 22 inches
 - Two pieces that are 1.5 inches by 22 inches
 - Two pieces that are 1.5 inches by 52.5 inches

-To calculate the total number of pieces of polyiso foam you'll need, multiply the number of pieces needed for each panel by the total number of panels on both garage doors:
+### To calculate the total number of pieces of polyiso foam you'll need, multiply the number of pieces needed for each panel by the total number of panels on both garage doors

 - Two pieces that are 52.5 inches by 22 inches per panel x 8 panels per door x 2 doors = 32 pieces
 - Two pieces that are 1.5 inches by 22 inches per panel x 8 panels per door x 2 doors = 32 pieces